cblevins/sp22-dig-stud/in-class/omeka.md

 The building blocks of Omeka are `items`.
 These are individual sources, documents, photographs, or other kinds of archival material - in a museum context, something like a painting, map, diary, film, etc. The point of Omeka is add these items as digital records and document their *metadata*, or information about them.
 Take a minute to navigate to Item Types in your Omeka dashboard.
 These are the general categories of items that Omeka has supplied for you, along with customized metadata fields tailored for that kind of item.
 However, if you want to you can make your own item types and add your own metadata fields.
 Omeka also uses Dublin Core, which is a set of metadata standards for digital collections.

-Today you are going to add at least *two items* into our shared site.
+Today you are going to add at least *one item* into our shared site.
 We're using the Library of Congress's [Gladstone Collection of African American Photographs](https://www.loc.gov/pictures/search/?q=1860-1870&sp=11&co=gld).
-The idea is that, as a group, we will create roughly 30 random items from this collection to give us a shared body of historical material by the end of class.
+The idea is that, as a group, we will create a group of items from this collection to give us a shared body of historical material by the end of class.
 Go to these [search results](https://www.loc.gov/pictures/search/?q=&co=gld) then navigate to the page of results that I have assigned to each of you:

 1. Nevaeh
 1. Natalie